Myopia Control

 When should you start myopia control?

-Myopia control is ideally started as early as possible.
+It is ideal for myopia control to start as early as possible.
 The younger your child is when diagnosed with nearsightedness, the greater the benefit.